Cooking can be fun if you think of all the science experiments that go on in your kitchen.

 Some basic terms to keep in your kitchen toolbox:

-Caramelization is a technique to brown foods and add flavor using sugar.
-Carmelization occurs when sugar is heated until its molecules begin to break apart and form small fragments of sweet flavored compounds.
-The sugar can be added sugar or the natural sugar in fruits and vegetables.
+Caramelization is a technique to brown foods and add flavor.
+Carmelization occurs when sugar is heated until its molecules react to form other colors and flavors.
+This can occur with the natural sugar in fruits and vegetables or with added sugar.
 This is why bitter vegetables like turnips (which contain starches – or sugars) turn sweet when roasted.

-Gelatinization is when a liquid turns into a gelatin or jelly.
-Protein or carbohydrate/starch helps get a liquid to this point.
+Gelatinization is when protein or carbohydrates turn a liquid into a gelatin or jelly.

 Denaturation is the process of changing part of the protein’s natural structure by a chemical or physical reaction.
-Using heat when cooking is a great example of denaturation.
-Cooking heat breaks down the toughness of meat to make it edible, but doesn’t destroy most of the nutrients found in meat.
+Using heat to cook eggs is a great example of denaturation.